The Boolean Compactness Theorem for $\mathrm{L}_{\infty\infty}$: Tarski semantics vs Boolean valued semantics

 One would like to have that (\ref{eqn:fullness}) holds for all formulae rather than just for atomic formulae.
 This is not possible in general for $\mathrm{L}_{\infty\infty}$ and for all Boolean valued models (see for a counterexample \cite[Example 6.3.5]{VialeForcing}), but holds for the large subclass given by the full (or mixing) models relative to the fragment given by $\mathrm{L}_{\infty\omega}$ (see Def. \ref{def:fullmodel}, Proposition \ref{prop:mixfull}).

-The following are nice consequences of admitting a full (mixing) model for an $\mathrm{L}_{\infty\omega}$-theory: \begin{enumerate} \item Assume $T$ is a \emph{countable} $\mathrm{L}_{\omega_1\omega}$-theory admitting a mixing model.
-Then $T$ has a Tarski model (this is just a rephrasing in our terminology of Makkai's model existence theorem \cite[Thm.
+The following are nice consequences of admitting a full (mixing) model for an $\mathrm{L}_{\infty\omega}$-theory: \begin{enumerate} \item Assume $T$ is a \emph{countable} $\mathrm{L}_{\omega_1\omega}$-theory admitting a mixing $\mathsf{B}$-model $\mathfrak{M}$.
+Then $\mathfrak{M}_{/F}$ is a Tarski model of $T$ for a dense $G_\delta$-set of ultrafilters $F\in\mathsf{St}(\mathsf{B})$ (this is just a rephrasing in our terminology of Makkai's model existence theorem \cite[Thm.
 2]{KeislerInfLog}). \item Assume $T$ is a \emph{first order} theory admitting a mixing $\mathsf{B}$-model $\mathfrak{M}$.
-Then $\mathfrak{M}_{/F}$ is a Tarski model of $T$ for all ultrafilters $F\in\mathsf{St}(\mathsf{B})$ (see \cite[Thm.
-6.3.7]{VialeForcing}). \end{enumerate} \cite[Thm.
-3.1]{MatteoJuanBoolean} shows that any provably consistent $\mathrm{L}_{\infty\omega}$-theory admits a mixing model.
+Then $\mathfrak{M}_{/F}$ is a Tarski model of $T$ for all ultrafilters $F\in\mathsf{St}(\mathsf{B})$.\footnote{See \cite[Section 3.8, Thm.
+6.3.7]{VialeForcing} for the definition of $\mathsf{St}(\mathsf{B})$ and the proof of the mentioned theorem.} \end{enumerate} Theorem 3.1 in \cite{MatteoJuanBoolean} shows that any provably consistent $\mathrm{L}_{\infty\omega}$-theory admits a mixing model.
 Furthermore, it can be shown that any such theory existing in the set theoretic universe $V$ has a Tarski model in a generic extension of $V$.
 This has to be contrasted with a very nice (and as yet unpublished) result of Ben De Bondt stating that there is an $\mathrm{L}_{\omega_1\omega_1}$-sentence $\psi$ which is Boolean consistent, but has no Tarski model in any generic extension.